Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Yes, it is.

-And and that that that's actually near uh which bit of South Dakota is that in, Eureka?
+Which bit of South Dakota is that in, Eureka?

-Okay, that sounds uh that sounds great.
+Okay, that sounds great.

-The North part of South Dakota.
+The north part of South Dakota.

 Great to have you with us.